Purdue-CS193/homework-0-Utkarsh-M13/index.md

-#Welcome to Utkarsh's Pages
+# Welcome to Utkarsh's Pages

-##Please do not mention Jekyll
+## Please do not mention Jekyll

+Things I like about CS193
+-It is led by students
+-It is an easy class
+-It does not have maths

 ```